ferpetrelli/scoped-controller/README.md

 ## Redefine the chain

-If you want to be more specific where and how to start executing your scopes you can always redefine your `beginOfAssociationChain()` function.
+If you want to be more specific about where to execute your scopes you can always redefine  `beginOfAssociationChain()`.

 For example: